 There is a reason for that.
 The British are in fact less prone to religiosity and this includes at AA meetings.
 A recent worldwide poll demonstrated this.
-Here is a link to a story published by The Telegraph a few days ago: Britain one the “world’s least religious countries”, says poll.
+Here is a link to a story published by The Telegraph: Britain one the “world’s least religious countries”, says poll.

 Thanks to Laurie A. for all of the above.